BioplatformsAustralia/bpaotu/README.md

 - Build frontend and launch browser window to portal

 > Run this on local machine, not in the container
-> If development machine already has a version onf node (e.g. personal laptop) then use nvm to install the version needed by bpaotu
+> If development machine already has a version of node (e.g. personal laptop) then use nvm to install the version needed by bpaotu

 ```
 cd frontend